 Colorants in aqueous inks come in two varieties: dyes and pigments.
 Dyes rely on dispersed organic (plant-based) materials for their color while pigments use finely ground inorganic materials.

-Dye-based inks offer the widest color gamut and produces intense colors, but prints can fade in time when exposed to ambient UV light.
+Dye-based inks offer the widest color gamut and produce intense colors, but prints can fade in time when exposed to ambient UV light.
 For this reason dye-based inks are primarily used for indoor printing.
 Pigment-based inks are less vivid, but offer much better resistance to fading due to UV rays.
 Finished aqueous prints should be laminated and encapsulated if they are to be displayed outdoors.

 Solvent and Eco-Solvent Inks